Code-Institute-Submissions/second-milestone-project-15/README.md

 * The start page.
 Acts as a landing page and a brief description of purpose of the site with a call to action.
 The first question is shown when the button is clicked.
 * The 12 questions.
 One question is shown to the user at a time, and there are radio buttons for the user to select their answer.
-"Next" and "Previous" buttons are used to navigate the question.
+"Next" and "Previous" buttons are used to navigate the questions.
 * Adjustable backgrounds.
 On some questions, selecting a certain answer changes the background image of the question.
 * 23 possible venues can be suggested to the user.
 All 23 can feature in the user's top three suggestions, depending on the answers provided.
 * The quiz functionality.
 Each venue has an object with properties that reflect each question.
 The user's answers to each question are also stored in an object.
 When the results are submited, the user's answers are compared to each venues' properties, and points are awarded or taken away based on these properties.
 These points are added to the venue's score value, and the top three scoring venues are presented to the user on the results page.
 * An alternate second question.
-There are two question 2s that can be shown, depending on the answer provided to question 1.
+There are two question 2s that can be shown, depending on the answer provided to the first question.
 * Input validation.
 The user cannot proceed if they have not selected an answer, instead they are presented with a warning message.
 * Google Maps and Google Places data.
-Using the Google APIs, the results page presents a Google Map, photo and place details for each of the top three scoring venues.
+Using the Google APIs, the results page presents a Google Map centered on the venue's location and a Google Maps link, the main Google photo of the venue, plus the address, phone number, website link and Google star rating for each of the top three scoring venues.
 Each venue has a Google placeID value.
 * The back to start button.
 Located on the results page, this allows the user to retake the quiz while keeping their previous answers selected.